Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 If you are reviewing generated output or wiring a command by hand, a command needs two registrations:

-• a constructor in the command Wire set
+• a constructor in app/wire/inject_cmd_app.go

-• a field in the generated command collection
+• a field in app/commands.go

 The command constructor should receive application services as parameters.
 It should not create repositories, managers, clients, or services itself.